oapicf/swaggy-jenkins/clients/perl/generated/README.md

 use WWW::OpenAPIClient::Object::PipelineFolderImpl;
 use WWW::OpenAPIClient::Object::PipelineImpl;
 use WWW::OpenAPIClient::Object::PipelineImpllinks;
-use WWW::OpenAPIClient::Object::PipelineQueue;
 use WWW::OpenAPIClient::Object::PipelineRun;
 use WWW::OpenAPIClient::Object::PipelineRunImpl;
 use WWW::OpenAPIClient::Object::PipelineRunImpllinks;
 use WWW::OpenAPIClient::Object::PipelineRunNode;
-use WWW::OpenAPIClient::Object::PipelineRunNodeSteps;
 use WWW::OpenAPIClient::Object::PipelineRunNodeedges;
-use WWW::OpenAPIClient::Object::PipelineRunNodes;
-use WWW::OpenAPIClient::Object::PipelineRunSteps;
 use WWW::OpenAPIClient::Object::PipelineRunartifacts;
-use WWW::OpenAPIClient::Object::PipelineRuns;
 use WWW::OpenAPIClient::Object::PipelineStepImpl;
 use WWW::OpenAPIClient::Object::PipelineStepImpllinks;
 use WWW::OpenAPIClient::Object::PipelinelatestRun;
 use WWW::OpenAPIClient::Object::PipelinelatestRunartifacts;
-use WWW::OpenAPIClient::Object::Pipelines;
 use WWW::OpenAPIClient::Object::Queue;
 use WWW::OpenAPIClient::Object::QueueBlockedItem;
 use WWW::OpenAPIClient::Object::QueueItemImpl;
 use WWW::OpenAPIClient::Object::QueueLeftItem;
 use WWW::OpenAPIClient::Object::ResponseTimeMonitorData;
-use WWW::OpenAPIClient::Object::ScmOrganisations;
 use WWW::OpenAPIClient::Object::StringParameterDefinition;
 use WWW::OpenAPIClient::Object::StringParameterValue;
 use WWW::OpenAPIClient::Object::SwapSpaceMonitorMemoryUsage2;
 use WWW::OpenAPIClient::Object::UnlabeledLoadStatistics;
 use WWW::OpenAPIClient::Object::User;
-use WWW::OpenAPIClient::Object::UserFavorites;
-use WWW::OpenAPIClient::Object::Users;

 ````